apache/fluo/docs/grafana.md

 # Fluo metrics in Grafana/InfluxDB

-Fluo is instrumented using [dropwizard metrics][1] which allows Fluo to be configured to send metrics to multiple metrics tools (such as Graphite, Ganglia, etc).

 This document describes how to send Fluo metrics to [InfluxDB], a time series database, and make them viewable in [Grafana], a visualization tool.
 If you want general information on metrics, see the [Fluo metrics][2] documentation.